OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-using-shift-register.md

 We've introduced some new concepts in this experiment in order to create cleaner and more robust code.
 Let's examine some of these concepts.

+// TODO: introduce the new concepts briefly

 #### Creating and Importing Modules

 <!-- // describe how the import process works, make sure to note how the directory structure has to fit -->

-A **Module** is a file containing Python definitions and statements.
+A **module** is a file containing Python definitions and statements.
 This can be used to split your project into multiple files for easier maintenance.
 The `registerClass.py` file is an example of a self-made module that we've imported.
 Some modules are built in to Python; some examples are `time` which you may have used before, and `signal` which is used in our main program.

 #### Creating and Using Classes {#shift-register-creating-classes}

+// TODO: mention how we've used the onionGpio class before, now we're going one step further and creating our own class

 Classes are a way to create a template for creating objects in our code.
 For example the class we created is a code template that represents having a shift register on our circuit.
 If we wanted to we could connect another shift register to our circuit, and easily create a new object using our shiftRegister class.